 Let’s talk #PIE

-If you spend any time on Sensibill’s career page, you’ll come across the term “PIE”.
+If you spend any time on Sensibill’s careers page, you’ll come across the term “PIE”.
 And we’re talking about a lot more than just dessert.
 PIE stands for Passion, Integrity, and Excellence—the values that have shaped the company since Day 1.

 How does corporate social responsibility fit into the picture?
 Ultimately these values are about acting for good, bettering our community, and using Sensibill as a vehicle for positive change.
 It’s the approach that we take when we build our product, and the approach that guides our company culture as well.
 Volunteering is a way to take the energy and ambition that we bring to our jobs, and channel it towards our community.